clean beauty

 • The easiest and most inexpensive option is oil cleansing.
 This simply involves cleaning your skin with an oil that you may already have in your kitchen, such as coconut, olive, jojoba, or sweet almond oils.

 If you prefer to use a makeup remover rather than a cleanser, use reusable cotton rounds along with a natural makeup remover, such as Beauty by Earth Makeup Remover.
-This product is make with 100% natural ingredients, 91% of which are organic.
-This is however, packaged in a plastic bottle.
+This product is made with 100% natural ingredients, 91% of which are organic.
+However, this is packaged in a plastic bottle.
 Available at Grove / Amazon

 If you need additional options, here’s a list of natural options from Byrdie, and zero waste choices from the Zero Waste Store.